paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - [ ] demo on real-world app
 - [ ] automate benchmark

+# 2021-06-24 through 2021-07-01
 ## Accomplishments:

+# 2021-06-18 through 2021-06-24
+## Accomplishments:
 - dramatically improved benchmark
+  - automatically gets topology information from likwid
+  - uses `grep` to isolate parts of output that need to be copied to `machine-stats.json`
 - unfortunately, likwid does seem to have a 50/50 split of whether it uses UOPS_DISPATCHED* or UOPS_EXECUTED*.... what's worse, skylake has DISPATCHED but not EXECUTED and broadwell has EXECUTED but not DISPATCHED
   - this will have to be handled on a per-architecture basis